RaquelLores/RaquelLores/README.md

 - 🔭 Software Developer with experience with JavaScript, ReactJS, Node/Express, UX-UI design and web content creation.
 - 🌱 Learnt Full Stack development.
 - 👯 I’m looking to collaborate on front-end & back-end projects.
-- 💬 Ask me about UI and reuseable web components, MySQL and testing with Jest and Vitest.
+- 💬 Ask me about UI, Tailwind and reuseable web components, MySQL and testing with Jest and Vitest.
 - 😄 Pronouns: she/her.

 <!-- Stats Section -->